 - Attorney Fees Clause: In the event that there is a breach of contract, this clause provides that the injured party will be reimbursed for any attorney fees that were accumulated during the legal proceedings.
 Often this clause also covers incidentals such as court fees.

 - Indemnification Clause: This clause releases one of the parties from any liabilities that may result in losses being incurred by the other party in the event of non-performance or extenuating circumstances.
 Indemnification clauses can be a significant element of a contract.

 Not only are the above clauses fairly standard in most contracts, but the language found in the clauses usually does not change from contract to contract.
 However, there are standard clauses that are found in most contracts that by their very nature require language that is specific to existing conditions that are unique to the agreement being formed.

 Parties should enlist the aid of an experienced attorney to help draft this language to avoid misunderstandings.
 Examples of these are assignment clauses, confidentiality clauses, consideration clauses, and termination clauses.

 Clauses exist in contracts to protect the interests of the parties involved.
 They are a vital component of every agreement, essentially the “what if….” components that provide relief in those instances when things may not go according to plan.

 To learn more about what is a clause in a contract, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.